course

 Methods to Create a Box and Whisker Plot in Excel

-In Excel, it's possible to quickly create a box and whisker plot by using a dedicated feature.
+In Excel, it's possible to quickly create a box and whisker plot by using a dedicated feature, as we saw earlier.
 Alternatively, we can decide to opt for the long way and do it from scratch.
 In both cases, Excel allows us to create either a single box and whisker plot or a set of plots next to each other, each for a separate category of the data.
 In addition, it's possible to build a horizontal box and whisker plot (or multiple plots) in Excel.

 An example Excel table with cats and dogs.
 Image by Author

-Creating a basic box and whisker plot: the long way
+Creating a basic box and whisker plot using our own statistical measures

-First, let's familiarize ourselves with box and whisker plots by building one from scratch.
+We can familiarize ourselves with box and whisker plots by building one from scratch using our own statistical measures.

 Calculating the statistical values